Skip to main contentScroll Top

 Along the canal opposite Jim Thompson's house, returning from Ban Krua and shortly before returning to the main avenue, can't be more precise!

-I say this because some people would normally not be thrilled with the idea of seeing shops and wealth spread out before their eyes, assuming that you can see it elsewhere, and that it is not really Thai "culture".
-But it is still an integral part of Thai life.
-Many people think that these department stores are aimed at wealthy tourists and that is a poor understanding of the country.
+I'm clarifying this because some people wouldn't normally be thrilled to see shops and such wealth displayed before their eyes, assuming that this kind of thing can be seen elsewhere and that it's not really part of Thai "culture."
+But it's actually an integral part of Thai life.
+Many people think these department stores are only for wealthy tourists, and that shows a real lack of understanding of the country.

 Inequalities are great in Thailand, it's a fact, especially when you arrive from the small neighboring district of Ban Krua.
 But there is a wide range of the population appreciating the many shops, restaurants that can be discovered sheltered from the rain when it's the season, and above all, in the cool.

 To do this, return to the boat dock where you should have arrived if your day is still based on this article.
-And continue under the bridge.
-Walking along the sidewalk, you will pass the entrance to the Palace of one of the princesses and then arrive just after at Siam Discovery.
+Then continue under the bridge.
+Walking along the sidewalk, you'll pass the entrance to one of the princesses' palaces and then arrive at Siam Discovery.

 city center siam discovery bangkok